Maslinin/Consyzer/README.md

 ## How does it work?
 1. Consyzer selects files for analysis according to the directory and the search pattern specified for analysis;
 2. Consyzer discards files that are not ECMA-355 metadata assemblies;
-3. Consyzer scans the modules selected for analysis for external functions;
+3. Consyzer analyzes the modules selected for analysis for methods that are implemented externally;
-4. Consyzer logs detailed information about each detected external function, up to its signature;
+4. Consyzer logs detailed information about each detected methods that are implemented externally, up to its signature;
 5. Consyzer returns the specific analysis code to the operating system in the end, which also allows individual processing of each of the analysis incidents in accordance with your requirements.

 > Consyzer logs each of the above steps.

-## What information does Consyzer log about the external function?
+## What information does Consyzer log about the external method?
-If Consyzer finds an external function, it logs the following information about it:
+If Consyzer finds a method that is implemented externally, it logs the following information about it:
-1. Function name;
+1. Method name;
-2. The signature of a function;
+2. The signature of the method;
-3. The expected location of the unmanaged DLL containing the definition of this function in the system;
+3. The expected location of the unmanaged DLL containing the definition of the method in the system;
 4. Arguments of DllImport attribute.

 ## Return Codes